The CIA offers maps you can download to use in your projects.

 Free marketing-related statistics for countries: GDP measured at purchasing power parity, consumer expenditure, annual disposable income, etc. Lifestyle indicators may include food expenditure, Internet users, car registrations, consumer electronics.
 Market size figures may include soft drinks, tobacco, cosmetics/toiletries, & tourism.
 Use pulldown menu to change country.
 Factfiles are free--but other reports on this site are not free.

 This site provides tax and regulatory information on many countries.
 Each country has a "Highlights" document that offers brief information.
-For many larger countries you can download a Guide that offers more extensive information.
-Use the pull-down Guide selector or Highlight selector to find your country.
+For many larger countries you'll also find a Guide that offers more extensive information.
+Click on the icons to the RIGHT of the country name for the reports.
+Green icon is for Highlights document.
+Blue icon (when available) is for longer Taxation and Investment document.

 Each Study presents a book length survey of the country, with chapters on history, geography & population, social systems, education & culture, economy, agriculture, industry, transportation & trade, science & technology, government, political process, foreign relations, criminal justice & security, and national defense.
 Studies are not updated every year; site also offers country profiles that are updated more often.